 Mrs. Harris has written and received over $20,000 in grants throughout her career.
 She has served on numerous committees, including serving as the chairperson of SACS (Southern Association of Colleges and Schools), and serving as a SIP (School Improvement Plan) committee chair.
 In 2012, she received the Tennessee Association of School Librarians Innovative Librarian Award.
 She is a member of the United Education Association, the Tennessee Education Association, the National Education Association, and the Tennessee Association of School Librarians.
-Mrs. Harris participates in edWeb, an online professional learning community and reviews books for School Library Journal.
-Now in her 28th year as a librarian, Mrs. Harris manages the school library, maintains the school's equipment inventory, serves as on-site technical support, and sponsors the Project Lit Book Club.
+Mrs. Harris participates in edWeb, an online professional learning community, and she is a former reviewer of books for School Library Journal.
+Now in her 29th year as a librarian, Mrs. Harris manages the school library, maintains the school's equipment inventory, and serves as on-site technical support.

-Mrs. Harris has been married 32 years and has one son.
-She enjoys reading, playing with her young grandson, spending time with her husband, taking care of her elderly parents, serving others in her church family, playing with her dogs, and living the country life.
+Mrs. Harris has been married 34 years and has one son.
+She enjoys reading, playing with her young grandson, spending time with her husband, taking care of her elderly father, serving others in her church family, playing with her dogs, and living the country life.

 Degrees and Certifications: